SynthPix: A lightspeed PIV image generator: Illustrative examples

 \subsection{Comparisons to related software}

-There are several alternatives for synthetic \gls*{piv} images generation; see, for instance, \cite{lecordier2004europiv,stamhuis2014pivlab,probst_synpivimage_2024,mendes2020piv}.
+There are several alternatives for synthetic \gls*{piv} image generation; see, for instance, \cite{lecordier2004europiv,stamhuis2014pivlab,Thielicke2021,probst_synpivimage_2024,willert2007particle,mendes2020piv}.
 However, the requirements of modern deep-learning approaches call for a pipeline with focus on parallelism on accelerators, compatible with existing machine learning infrastructure and that facilitates batched generation of large quantities of data.
-Moreover, To facilitate (i) the sharing of algorithmic advancements, (ii) the benchmarking with the state-of-the-art, and (iii) the reproducibility of the proposed pipelines, we need an easy-to-install, easy-to-use, and easy-to-contribute-to software following open-source software engineering best practices.
-Existing methods do not satisfy these conditions: In fact, most existing work on deep-learning for fluid flow quantification uses their own dataset generator \cite{cai2019particle,cai2019deep,cai2019dense,manickathan2022kinematic,gao2021robust,lagemann2021deep,Rabault_2017,lee2017piv,9437223}.
-We believe SynthPix has an edge over other packages in terms of usability, documentation, testing, and integrability with modern approaches; see \cref{tab:comparisons}.
-Moreover, as we shall showcase next, its throughput vastly outperforms the one of existing alternatives.
+Moreover, to facilitate (i) the sharing of algorithmic advancements, (ii) the benchmarking with the state-of-the-art, and (iii) the reproducibility of the proposed pipelines, we need an easy-to-install, easy-to-use, and easy-to-contribute-to software following open-source software engineering best practices.
+Existing methods do not satisfy these conditions: in fact, most existing work on deep-learning for fluid flow quantification uses their own dataset generator \cite{cai2019particle,wei2025velocity,cai2019dense,manickathan2022kinematic,gao2021robust,lagemann2021deep,Rabault_2017,lee2017piv}.
+SynthPix has an edge over other packages in terms of usability, documentation, testing, and integrability with modern approaches; see \cref{tab:comparisons}.
+Moreover, its throughput vastly outperforms the existing alternatives.